cyborgdream/cyborgdream.github.io/README.md

 * Write an app to log my life using Rust, [tauri](https://github.com/tauri-apps/tauri) seems like a good start
 * Use ipy(by Kevin) to create a collaborative foxdot editing feature, [here](https://github.com/jupyter-server/jupyter_server/pull/624/files) is an example of saving stuff through a yjs websocket, but I don't think this is exactly what I want, but might be useful :)
 * Re-write this [CSS lib](https://github.com/marimeireles/98.css?organization=marimeireles&organization=marimeireles) so I can use it on my personal website
+* Create a Header-only C++ library for evaluating logical expressions, that uses <T> and all the good stuff so I can put it into practice into a real life project that needs to be done (there are not many to choose)

 # Wins